 If you plan to drive, you can access Rockaway Beach at the end of Flatbush Avenue or by taking the Belt Parkway.
 In addition to street parking near the beach, there is a free parking area located between Beach 94 and Beach 95 streets from Rockaway Beach Boulevard to Shore Front Parkway.
 There is another free parking lot from Beach 11th to 15th streets.

-You... can also take a special shuttle to the beach from several New York City locations on the NYC Beach Bus.
+You can also take a special shuttle to the... beach from several New York City locations on the NYC Beach Bus.
 For just $10 one way ($15 round-trip) you can enjoy convenient bus service with chair and umbrella rentals available.
 This option is a great way for out-of-towners to enjoy the unique New York City beach culture without a lot of the hassle of navigating public transit or the cost of paying for a cab.